 Smith earned both NSCAA South Region and SEC Coach of the Year honors in 2011 for the second time in three years after solidifying South Carolina as an elite conference contender and nationally-acclaimed program.
 The Gamecocks won the 2011 SEC regular season and eastern division titles with a 9-2-0 record and moved to the NCAA Second Round for the third consecutive year - one of only two SEC programs to do so in that span.

-Smith has led the Gamecocks to 75 overall and 34 SEC victories since the NCAA streak began with the 2007 season, marks that both rank second amongst the league's 12 active coaches.
+From 2017-11, Smith led the Gamecocks to 75 overall and 34 SEC victories, marks that ranked second amongst the league's 12 active coaches during that span.
 She guided her teams to back-to-back SEC Championship Game appearances, winning the title in 2009 and claiming second in 2010, and has seen her team play for the SEC title on the final day of the regular season each of the past three seasons, breaking through in 2011 with a 2-1 victory at No. 18 Florida.

 Once again, the Gamecocks finished as the top defensive unit in the league in 2011.
 The Gamecock squad held seven of 11 SEC opponents to four shots on goal or less, and finished the regular season as the SEC's leader in nearly every major defensive category including goals against average, shots on goal allowed and points allowed.
 The team posted nine shutouts on the year and was led by first team All-SEC selection Ellen Fahey.
 Offensively, Grimsley became South Carolina's all-time leading scorer at 119 points and finished the season eighth on the NCAA active list for career points.

-Carolina's success has also been apparent in the classroom under Smith, who has coached 154 SEC Academic Honor Roll recipients since coming to USC in 2001.
-South Carolina has earned an Academic All-America selection in six of the past seven seasons, making the Gamecocks one of only three teams in the nation - and the only in the SEC - to achieve that feat since 2005.
-Even more impressive is that South Carolina is one of only two programs in the country - alongside North Carolina - to have a first team Academic All-America selection in three of the past four seasons.
-In 2011, the Gamecocks were also honored with their 10th NSCAA Team Academic Award in her tenure.
+Carolina's success has also been apparent in the classroom under Smith, who has coached 170 SEC Academic Honor Roll recipients since coming to USC in 2001.
+South Carolina has earned an Academic All-America selection in six of the past eight seasons.
+In 2012, the Gamecocks were also honored with their 11th NSCAA Team Academic Award in her tenure.

 Smith has coached several top student-athletes at Carolina including Ashley Kirk, USC's first four-time All-SEC honoree, Carolina's All-Americans in four-time All-SEC selection Blakely Mattern and two-time SEC Player of the Year Kayla Grimsley, and two-time All-SEC performers Melinda Carter, Jessica Julin and Sarah Lentz.
 Julin is currently the captain of the Finland National Team, and Carter and Mattern played in the WUSA and WPS, respectively.
 The Gamecocks have earned 32 All-SEC honors in the last 11 years.